 Spencer David Hutchings started composing while at the University of Colorado at Boulder, where he earned a Master's degree in Classical Guitar Performance and a PhD in Musicology.
 During this time, he wrote original music for concert-hall performances, internationally recognized choreographers, and multimedia platforms.

 After returning to his native New York, Spencer began his career as a film composer.
 His work first appeared in Vera Farmiga's directorial debut "Higher Ground," and his first feature-length score was for Oscar-nominated director Bruce Beresford's "Peace, Love, and Misunderstanding," starring Jane Fonda, Catherine Keener, and Jeffrey Dean Morgan.
 Since then, Spencer has written and produced original scores for a wide range of films, including Philip Dorling and Ron Nyswaner's comedy "Why Stop Now," Joe Muszynski's Western drama "Mahjong and the West," and Peter Hutchings' high school comedy, "The Outcasts."
-Most recently Spencer finished the score for "Departures" starring Maisie Williams and Asa Butterfield as well as Katie Walsh's "Surfing to Cope."
+Most recently Spencer finished the score for "Then Came You" starring Maisie Williams and Asa Butterfield as well as Katie Walsh's "Surfing to Cope."